Download the PDF

 CHA'S POSITION AND ACTIVITIES

-- Immediately addresses and corrects the disparities borne by Black, indigenous and other communities of color in COVID-19 as they relate to testing, treatment, vaccination and mortality
+- Continues to address and remedy the disparities borne by Black, indigenous and other communities of color in COVID-19 as they relate to testing, treatment, vaccination and mortality

 - Bolsters accurate and timely data collection (especially on race and ethnicity) by states and the federal government to help inform health policies